-Objective: To examine the effects of Sapium ellipticum (S. ellipticum) extract on hepatic activities of glucokinase and glucose-6-phosphatase in streptozotocin (STZ)-induced diabetic Wistar rats.
+Objective: To examine the effects of Sapium ellipticum (SE) leaf extract on the hepatic activities of glucokinase and glucose-6-phosphatase in streptozotocin-induced diabetic Wistar rats.

 Methods: STZ-induced diabetic Wistar rats (four groups, n = 8) were used in this study.
-S. ellipticum was assessed at two different doses, 400 and 800 mg/kg BW, in comparison with metformin (12 mg/kg BW) as a standard antidiabetic drug.
+SE was assessed at two different doses, 400 and 800 mg/kg BW, in comparison with metformin (METF) (12 mg/kg BW) as a reference antidiabetic drug.
 All treatments were done orally (p.o), twice daily at 8 h interval for a period of 21 days.
-Glucose-6-phosphatase and glucokinase activities were respectively determined.
+Glucokinase and glucose-6-phosphatase activities were respectively determined using standard protocols.
 Hepatic and muscle glycogen contents were estimated as well.

 Results: STZ caused significant decrease in glucose-6-phosphatase activity and concomitant increase in glucokinase activity.
-S. ellipticum especially at 400 mg/kg significantly restored glucokinase activity by 40.31% and glucose-6-phosphatase activity by 37.29%.
-These effects were though significantly lower than that of metformin which enhanced glucokinase activity by 94.76% and simultaneously inhibited glucose-6-phosphatase activity by 49.15%.
-S. ellipticum also improved hepatic glycogen level by 32.37% and 27.06% at 400 and 800 mg/kg, respectively.
-HPLC-MS analysis of active S. ellipticum fractions in dynamic MRM mode (using the optimized compound-specific parameters) revealed among other active compounds, the presence of amentoflavone, which has been associated with anti-diabetic function.
+SE extract especially at 400 mg dosage significantly reversed the alterations by increasing glucokinase activity by 40.31% and inhibiting glucose-6-phosphatase activity by 37.29% compared to diabetic control animals.
+However, the effects were significantly lower than that of METF which enhanced glucokinase activity by 94.76% and simultaneously inhibited glucose-6-phosphatase activity by 49.15%.
+The extract also improved hepatic glycogen level by 32.37 and 27.06% at 400 and 800 mg dosage respectively.
+HPLC-MS analysis of some SE fractions in dynamic MRM mode (using the optimized compound-specific parameters) revealed among other active compounds, the presence of amentoflavone, which has been associated with antidiabetic function.

-Conclusions: The ability of S. ellipticum extract to concurrently inhibit glucose-6-phosphatase and activate glucokinase in this study suggests that it may be a treatment option for type 2 diabetes patients and the presence of amentoflavone in the plant extract may account for its anti-diabetic potential.
+Conclusions: The ability of SE extract to concurrently inhibit glucose-6-phosphatase and activate glucokinase in this study suggests that it may be a treatment option for type 2 diabetes patients, and the presence of amentoflavone in the plant extract may account for its anti-diabetic potential.